Best Spread Betting Strategies UK

-Spread betting allows you to go long or short on your chosen financial instrument, benefit from 0% commissions, apply leverage, and best of all – none of your profits will be liable for capital gains tax.
+Spread betting allows you to go long or short on your chosen financial instrument, benefit from 0% commissions, apply leverage, and most of all – none of your profits will be liable for capital gains tax.
 With that said, spread betting instruments are complex financial derivatives – so it’s crucial that you have a number of strategies in place before taking the plunge.

-Best Spread Betting Strategies UK List
+Popular Spread Betting Strategies UK List